geopython/stetl/docs/using.rst

 - ``any`` - 'catch-all' type, may be any of the above.

-Many components, in particular Filters, are able to transform one data type to another type.
+Many components, in particular Filters, are able to transform data formats.
 For example the `XmlElementStreamerFileInput` can produce an `etree_element_stream`, a subsequent `XmlAssembler` can create small in-memory `etree_doc` s that can be fed into an `XsltFilter`, which outputs a transformed `etree_doc`.
 The type `any` is a catch-all,